 This type of seed is created by forcing cannabis into a state where male flowers grow on a female plant, allowing self-pollination.
 The seeds these plants produce are feminized since they contain no male genetics.

-One of the biggest considerations in figuring out what type of cannabis seeds to purchase is where you’ll be growing your plants.
+Another big consideration in figuring out what type of cannabis seeds to purchase is where you’ll be growing your plants.
 While most cannabis seed strains can be grown either indoors or outdoors, some will do better in one or the other environment.

 As a result, outdoor growers usually do best choosing the seeds of a simple landrace variety.
 Landrace strains haven’t been modified by humans.
 They exist as they have for hundreds of thousands of years.
 These varieties grow well outdoors because that’s where they’ve always grown, and natural selection has favored genetics optimized for the harsh conditions.

 Over the millennia, natural selection and human breeding have created an abundance of diversity in marijuana plants.
 It’s possible to select seeds for plants optimized for a range of specific characteristics.
 With the explosion of marijuana strains in recent years, it’s now feasible to find strains matched to nearly any specific profile.
-Here are a few of the characteristics that are variable between strains.
+Here are a few of the characteristics that are variable between strains:

 Plant Shape and Height

 Indoor growers have more control over height and shape due to the controlled environment.
-The use of plant training can further adapt the natural genetic predisposition of a given plant to fit a smaller space.
+The use of plant training techniques can further adapt the natural genetic predisposition of a given plant to fit a smaller space.
 Outdoor growers have less latitude in this area.
-But in both cases, it’s usually best to choose a strain that most closely matches your desired plant height and shape so that less effort is required to get your desired result.
+But in both cases, it’s usually best to choose a strain that naturally matches your desired plant height and shape so that less effort is required to get your desired result.

 Bud Density and Stick Length

-When your plants enter their flowering phase buds will begin to appear around the perimeter of the plant.
+When your plants enter their flowering phase, buds will begin to appear around the perimeter of the plant.
 Depending on the genetics of the strain you’re growing, these buds may be naturally dense and compact or light and airy.

 Stick length refers to the vertical height of a given grouping of buds.
 Longer stick lengths support more buds per plant.
 However, strains with short sticks and dense buds can produce a greater yield than plants with long sticks but weak and airy buds.
-In terms of total yield, many growers prefer strains that support dense buds on long sticks (for obvious reasons).
+In terms of total yield, many growers prefer strains that support dense buds on long sticks (for obvious reasons.)

 Smell and Taste